Skip to main content

 Must-Try Dishes: Classic Muffuletta, Veg Muffuletta, Roast Beef (debris-style)

-What makes it special: SF’s muffuletta authority with house olive salad and sharp execution.
+What Makes it Special: SF’s muffuletta authority with house olive salad and sharp execution.

 Neighborhood counter doing stacked, chef-y classics on focaccia, ciabatta, and rye.
 Builds are generous but tidy, with house spreads and balanced acidity that keep big sandwiches light enough for lunch.